DianaOlympos/jekyll_softwaremaxims/_unpublished/2023-01-30-no-need-for-sbom.md

 ---
 custom_css: blog_post
-title: No Need for SBOM to Pay FOSS Maintainers
+title: Support Maintainers without SBOM
 ---

 I got a lot of engagement and discussions over the last month around ["I am not